sbraende/dd_home_server/README.md

 Using a Raspberry Pi with a DHT11, this program will log temperature and humidity data to a local sqlite database.

 Requires:
-- Raspberry Pi Raspberry OS connected with DHT11 sensor.
+- Raspberry Pi Raspberry OS connected with DHT11 sensor (hardcoded to GPIO datapin 17 at the moment).
 - Adafruit_DHT python library.

 Install: